Shrec2111/keep-it-clean/README.md

 ## Installation

-To use Code Quality Checker in your Node.js project, you can install it via npm:
+To use Code-Prettier in your Node.js project, you can install it via npm:

 ```bash
 npm install code-prettier